Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ### Reality Weaving: Unweave

 At 6th level, you learn to carefully unwind matter, erasing it as if it had never even existed.
 You gain access to the Unweave downtime activity.
-When you use this, you may permanently annihilate any nonliving matter that you can freely work on, as long as it fits in a 30 foot cube.
+When you use this, you may permanently annihilate any nonliving matter that you can freely work on, as long as it fits in a 6-tile cube.
 This is a careful and deliberate process: you could use this to annihilate a chest but not its contents, a door but not the supporting wall, or even create sculptures with it.

 In addition, you have advantage on all skill checks made during the Disenchant downtime activity.